ivcoder/webpack/manuscript/building_with_webpack/02_setting_environment_variables.md

 ## The Basic Idea of `DefinePlugin`

 Webpack provides `DefinePlugin`.
 It is able to rewrite matching **free variables**.
+Free variables are simply the variables that are neither locally declared nor passed as parameter. Подробнее тут: http://stackoverflow.com/questions/12934929/what-are-free-variables
 To understand the idea better, consider the example below:

 ```javascript
 var foo;